ParksProjets/Mips-Applications/home/apps/README.md

-The type `gas` indicates that the application is written in ASM and must be build with **GNU as**.
+The type `gas` indicates that the application is written in ASM and must be built with **GNU as**.
-When type is `gas`, you can specify these additional fields:
+When type is `gas`, you can specify this additional field:

 - `directory` (optional) – Directory containing the ASM app (from root).
 By default it's `[app-name]`.

-The type `object` indicates that the application already compiled into an `.o` file in the `compiled` folder.
+The type `object` indicates that the application is already compiled into a `.o` file in the `compiled` folder.
-When type is `object`, you can specify these additional fields:
+When type is `object`, you can specify this additional field:

 - `obj-name` (optional) – Name of the object file.
 By default it's `[app-name].o`.